They’re off — racing again, finally.

 Major races around the US

-While the virus has played havoc with racing schedules, the following major races are on for now:
+While the virus has wreaked havoc with racing schedules, the following major races are on for now:

 - Aug.
 7: Saratoga Special